 Note that while many people swear by the superiority of king (aka chinook) salmon, other varieties such as sockeye, coho, and even pink salmon are also delicious on the grill.
 Plan on about 6 ounces of salmon per person and grill individual fillets or cook a whole side of skin-on salmon at once.
 Feel free to add spice rubs, glazes, and sauces as you like—check out this miso-glazed grilled salmon recipe as an example.

 - Salmon fillets, skin-on (about 6 ounces per person)

 - Fine sea salt

-- Heat a grill, either charcoal or gas, to medium-high (you should be able to hold your hand about 1 inch above the cooking grate for 3 to 4 seconds before pulling it away from the heat).
+- Make sure your grill is clean.
+Rub the cooking grate with a thin layer of oil.
+Heat the grill, either charcoal or gas, to medium-high (you should be able to hold your hand about 1 inch above the cooking grate for 3 to 4 seconds before pulling it away from the heat).
 A properly heated grill will help keep the fish from sticking excessively while also cooking it gently and thoroughly without setting it aflame.

-Note: Does your salmon not have any skin on?
+Note: Does your salmon not have any skin on it?
 Simply use a piece of foil a few inches larger than whatever piece of salmon you have.
 Punch a few holes in it—about one hole every inch—and oil it liberally.
-Cook the salmon on the foil on the grill.
+Cook the salmon on the foil on the grill, no turning required!

 - Have an entire salmon?
 You might want to check out how to grill a whole fish (salmon is great grilled whole, stuffed with herbs and lemons, coated with oil).